Vladimir Bobri

-Vladimir Bobri (Володимир Бобрі), born Volodymyr Bobritskiy (Володимир Бобрицький; May 13, 1898, Kharkiv, Russian Empire (now Ukraine) – November 3, 1986, Rosendale, New York) was an illustrator, writer, composer, educator, and guitar historian.
+Vladimir Bobri (Володимир Бобрі), born Volodymyr Bobritskiy (Володимир Бобрицький; May 13, 1898 – November 3, 1986), was an American-Ukrainian illustrator, writer, composer, educator and guitar historian.
 Celebrated for his prolific and innovative graphic design work in New York since the mid-1920s, Bobri was also a founder of the New York Society of The Classic Guitar in 1936, and served as editor and art director of its magazine, Guitar Review, for nearly 40 years.

 Early life and education

-Born in the Russian Empire in 1898, Vladimir Bobritsky studied at the rigorous Kharkiv Imperial Art School.
+Born in Kharkiv, Russian Empire (now Ukraine) on May 13, 1898, Vladimir Bobritsky studied at the rigorous Kharkiv Imperial Art School.
 By 1915 he had begun designing sets for the Great Dramatic Theatre of Kharkiv, introducing the methods of theatrical designer Gordon Craig.
 Swept up in the Russian Revolution, Bobritsky fought on various sides in the civil war before managing to escape in 1917.

 "After the Revolution came a long and enforced period of travel and a kind of montage of activity," wrote Bobritsky's friend and fellow artist Saul Yalkert in a biographical sketch printed in Forty Illustrators and How They Work (1946):

 As a refugee he traveled on a handmade passport, eight closely printed pages in Polish, so skillfully wrought that it left no doubt as to his talent and feeling for calligraphy, since it successfully passed the expert examination of the English, French, Italian and Greek consular authorities. ...
 In the mountainous, peninsular Crimea he worked as a wine presser for the Tartar fruit and wine growers.
 Later he came in contact with Russian, Hungarian and Spanish gypsies, studied their lore, the peculiarities of the different tribes.
 Having met with a band of gypsies in the Crimea he earned his way as a guitar player in their chorus.

 Bobritsky painted icons in the Greek islands, played the piano in a nickelodeon in Pera, painted signs in Constantinople (now Istanbul), discovered an important Byzantine mural in an abandoned Turkish mosque, and earned his passage to America by designing sets and costumes for the Russian ballet in Constantinople.

 "Through all those wanderings his knapsack always had a watercolor box, a drawing pad," Yalkert wrote.
 "The record was kept with constant sketching of people, stories, folklore, folk music and crafts."